elenderg/PAL-1000/instruções de compilação.md

 `To decide if a type should be finalized:`
 `If the type is nil, say no.`
-`If the type can be reduced to "substring", say no.` `If the type can be reduced to "string", say yes.`
-`If the type's fields should be finalized, say yes.` `Say no.`
+`If the type can be reduced to "_substring", say no.` `If the type can be reduced to "_string", say yes.` `If the type's fields should be finalized, say yes.` `Say no.`